Signatures of real algebraic curves via plumbing diagrams: Introduction

-Let $A$ be an embedded surface in $\cp$ transversal to $\rp$, invariant under complex conjugation and such that the tangent bundle to $A$ restricted to $C$ is the complexification of the tangent bundle to $C$ where $C = A \cap \rp$.
+Let $A$ be an embedded surface in $\cp$, invariant under complex conjugation and such that the tangent bundle to $A$ restricted to $C$ is the complexification of the tangent bundle to $C$ where $C = A \cap \rp$.
 Then $A \cap \tilde Q$ is a link in $\tilde Q$ which is determined by $C$.
 We denote its orbit in $Q$ under complex conjugation by $L(C)$.
 One may describe $L(C)$ more directly as follows: To each point $x$ of $C$, we have the tangent line $l_x$ to $C$ at $p$.
 The pair $(x,l_x)$ is a point in $Q$ the projective tangent bundle of $\rp$.
 One defines $L(C)= \{ (x,l_x)| x \in C\}$.
 It is a link in $Q$ with one component lying over each component of $C$ in $\rp$.
-A semi-orientation on $C$ induces a semi-orientation on $L(C)$.
+A semi-orientation on $C$ induces a semi-orientation on $L(C)$. {\it We fix a single orientation on $C$ compatible with its semi-orientation, and take the associated orientation of $L(C)$.
+This does not cause any problem as the signatures and nullities that we study are preserved if we reverse the orientation on all components of a link.}

-The complex locus of a real algebraic curve (which is nonsingular as a complex curve) is an embedded surface as above of genus $(m-1)(m-2)/2$.
+The complex locus of a real algebraic curve (which we may assume is nonsingular as a complex curve) is an embedded surface of genus $(m-1)(m-2)/2$.
 Thus a necessary condition for realizability of a complex scheme $C$ by a real algebraic dividing curve of degree $m$ is that $L(C)$ bounds a connected orientable surface $G$ (the orbit space of $A$ under complex orientation) properly embedded in $D$ with $\beta_1(G) = (m-1)(m-2)/2$.

-It is clear also that this condition is also necessary for the realizability of $C$ by a flexible dividing curve in the sense of Viro [V1].
-We remark the above condition together with the restriction that the total linking number of $C$ and a nearly parallel curve $C'$ ( see the Proof of Proposition 1.5 for description of $C'$) have linking number $[m^2/2]$ is necessary and sufficient for the realizability of $C$ by a flexible dividing curve. { \it All the restrictions on real algebraic curves that we discuss in this paper also hold for flexible curves.
+This condition is also necessary for the realizability of $C$ by a flexible dividing curve in the sense of Viro [V1]. { \it All the restrictions on real algebraic curves that we discuss in this paper also hold for flexible curves.
 But, for brevity, we only mention this here.}